sylabs/singularityce-community/roadmap.md

 * ~~**Unify external binary finding** https://github.com/sylabs/singularity/issues/178
 We use various external binaries, and it's not always obvious how we find then.
 Some can be explicitly specified in `singularity.conf`, some cannot.
 This causes special problems for systems managed with a minimal base, and even common tools provided through module / Nix / Guix / Conda environments.
-System administrators in restrictive environment may also want to ensure *every* host binary called by SingularityCE can be enforced to be a specified exectuable.~~ *Merged to master for 3.9*
+System administrators in restrictive environment may also want to ensure *every* host binary called by SingularityCE can be enforced to be a specified executable.~~ *Merged to master for 3.9*

 * **Non-root / Default Security Profiles**